 - QoS 2: Exactly once delivery

-These levels allow developers to balance performance and reliability based on application needs.
+These levels allow developers to balance reliability and performance.

 Conclusion